-- server.sh / server.bat: Starts a Hazelcast member with default configuration in the working directory. - stop.sh / stop.bat: Stops the Hazelcast member that was started in the current working directory. - cluster.sh: Provides basic functionalities for cluster management such as getting and changing cluster state, shutting down cluster or forcing the cluster to clean its persisted data and make a fresh start.
+- start.sh / start.bat: Starts a Hazelcast member with default configuration in the working directory. - stop.sh / stop.bat: Stops the Hazelcast member that was started in the current working directory. - cluster.sh: Provides basic functionalities for cluster management such as getting and changing the cluster state, shutting down the cluster or forcing the cluster to clean its persisted data and make a fresh start.